Veterinary Technology (VTEC)

 Credits: 4

-Builds on materials presented in VTEC 449, Clinical Animal Nursing Techniques I. Covers veterinary imaging modalities including radiographic and ultrasonographic techniques and safety; nursing care of hospitalized patients, dentistry, emergency, laboratory, and exotic animal medicine.
+Builds on materials presented in VTEC 449, Clinical Animal Nursing Techniques I. Covers veterinary imaging modalities including radiographic and ultrasonographic techniques and safety; nursing care of hospitalized patients, emergency medicine, and laboratory animal and exotic companion animal medicine.

 Prerequisite(s): VTEC 449 with a minimum grade of C+.